sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-19_the-death-of-chingiz-khakhan.md

 +++
-title = "The death of Chingizxa0Kha’Khan"
+title = "The death of Chingiz Kha’Khan"

 +++
 On the New moon day in August in 1227 AD the greatest of the military